State of Technology Luncheon

 Founder and former President & CEO, Expedia

 Rich Barton has a passion for using technology to empower people, increase transparency, and challenge the status quo - building multi-billion dollar companies and disrupting entire industries in the process.
 He forever changed the travel landscape while building Expedia into a household name.
 He demystified residential real estate at Zillow, putting more information than ever before at homebuyers' fingertips.
-He brought us unprecedented access inside the halls and cubicles of America's employers with the creation of Glassdoor.
-And he is just getting started.
+And, he brought us unprecedented access inside the halls and cubicles of America's employers with the creation of Glassdoor.

-Join us on May 29th as we explore, with one of Seattle's most prolific and successful entrepreneurs, how far we can go in using technology to revolutionize business as we know it - and how Washington is positioned to succeed in this new transformation economy.
+On May 29th, nearly 800 business, research, and policy leaders from around the state joined us to explore, with one of Seattle's most prolific and successful entrepreneurs, how far we can go in using technology to revolutionize business as we know it - and how Washington can be more competitive in this new transformation economy.

-The 2012 luncheon, "Building a Billion Dollar Business, Optimizing Economic Opportunity," featured a keynote conversation with John McAdam, President, CEO & Director of Seattle-based F5 Networks, Inc. McAdam explained to facilitator Ed Lazowska, Bill & Melinda Gates Chair in Computer Science & Engineering, about how F5 technology intelligently optimizes internet traffic and applications, and how the company successfully navigated the challenges of the dotcom bust and grew into a billion dollar business.
-McAdam also noted F5 is aggressively hiring technical talent, advising Washington that the best way to ensure continued growth is to invest in education.
+The 2012 luncheon, "Building a Billion Dollar Business, Optimizing Economic Opportunity," featured a keynote conversation with John McAdam, President, CEO & Director of Seattle-based F5 Networks, Inc., facilitated by Ed Lazowska, Bill & Melinda Gates Chair in Computer Science & Engineering.

 King County Executive Dow Constantine opened the luncheon with a welcome address.
 TA Chair Jeremy Jaech shared highlights from our latest economic impact study measuring the growing contributions of Washington's technology-based industries to statewide employment.
-In addition, TA Chair-elect Cheryl Vedoe, CEO of Apex Learning Inc., recognized Mobisante, developer of the world's first smartphone-based ultrasound imaging system, as the 2012 Innovation Showcase Company of the Year during the luncheon program.
+In addition, TA Chair-elect Cheryl Vedoe, CEO of Apex Learning Inc., recognized Mobisante as the 2012 Innovation Showcase Company of the Year during the luncheon program.

 Watch the 2012 luncheon program online, courtesy of the Seattle Channel